dominickwok/pm-criteria/README.md

 * Improves product KPIs constantly through execution of product strategy

 ### Technical Skills (20%)
-* Overall, can independently drive the product in any role on the team
+* Overall, can independently drive the product in any role on the team (as reasonably expected from a generalist)
+* Requirements
-* Translates client painpoints or frustrations into ideas for product improvement
+    - Translates client painpoints or frustrations into ideas for product improvement
-* Synthesizes requirements into complete and actionable specifications for designers or engineers
+    - Synthesizes requirements into complete and actionable specifications for designers or engineers
-* Possesses a design aesthetic and is knowledgeable about UI/UX principles
-* Visualizes feature requests or improvements through wireframes and mock ups
+    - Visualizes feature requests or improvements through wireframes and mock ups
+    - Writes clear, concise stories that can be read and understood by product and non-product team members
+* Technical Communication
+    - Possesses a design aesthetic and is knowledgeable about UI/UX principles
-* Understands technical tradeoffs, can speak engineering jargon, enjoys getting technical
+    - Understands technical tradeoffs, can speak engineering jargon, enjoys getting technical
+    - Reviews and critiques implementation from an engineering and design perspective to ensure work aligns with product strategy
+    - Contributes to bug response, triage, and documentation
+        + [MC NOTE: Should this go in `Ships`?]
+* Ships
-* Writes clear and efficient code as outlined in expectations for Software Engineering staff
+    -  Writes clear and efficient code as outlined in expectations for Software Engineering staff
-* Reviews and critiques implementation from an engineering and design perspective
-* Contributes to maintaining and improving dev ops
+    -  Contributes to maintaining and improving dev ops
-* Contributes to bug response, triage, and documentation
-* Possesses a "product sense" and thought leadership on current products in the market
+    -  Possesses a "product sense" and thought leadership on current products in the market

 ### Communication (15%)
 * Adjusts style of communication appropriately for different audiences, e.g., clients, engineers, designers, internal stakeholders